George FriedmanFounder and Chairman

-Allison Fedirka is a senior analyst for Geopolitical Futures.
+Allison Fedirka is the director of analysis for Geopolitical Futures.
 In addition to analyzing and writing about global geopolitical issues, she helps train new analysts, oversees the intellectual quality of analyst work and helps guide the forecasting process.

 Prior to joining Geopolitical Futures, Ms. Fedirka worked for Stratfor as a Latin America specialist and subsequently as the Latin America regional director.
 She lived in South America – primarily Argentina and Brazil – for more than seven years and, in addition to English, fluently speaks Spanish and Portuguese.